desotech-it/carvel/README.md

 ### Deploy Application with `kapp`

-We try to use a different command `kapp` for deploy the same application:
+We try to use a different command `kapp` to deploy the same application:

 ```bash
 kapp deploy -a vmug-application -f 01/whoami-app.yaml